helgoboss/helgobox/doc/user-guide.md

     0%, otherwise disables recording.
   - **Repeat:** Enables repeat for the containing project if the incoming absolute control value is greater than 0%, otherwise disables it.

+##### Category "Virtual"

+This is exactly the counterpart of the possible virtual sources.
+Choosing a virtual target here is like placing cables between a control element and all corresponding primary mappings that use this virtual control element as source.

 #### Mode